LCA-ActivityBrowser/activity-browser/CONTRIBUTING.md

 - Wait until a new pull-request is opened on the [`conda forge feedstock`](https://github.com/conda-forge/activity-browser-feedstock/pulls) automatically, then review the pull-request and merge the changes
+- Close the [milestone](https://github.com/LCA-ActivityBrowser/activity-browser/milestones) for this version
+- If this was a `major` or `minor` release, write an email to the [updates mailing list](https://brightway.groups.io/g/AB-updates/topics) announcing the new changes

 ### Don'ts for maintainers:
-- Never create a new release on a Friday or before you have a day off, if things go wrong, you should be available to fix them
+- Never create a new release on a Friday or on a day before you'll be unavailable
 - Never create `major` or `minor` releases close to (e.g. 3 weeks before) something like a course where AB is used, only release changes that are certain to improve stability or fix things that are known to be a problem during the course